huseinz/pixelsorter/README.md

 This is a intended to do some pixel sorting on PNG images using C and libpng.
-Algorithms are hardcoded and it's not intended to be used by anyone at this stage.
+Algorithms are hardcoded.
+This program is not intended to be used by anyone at this stage.

 dependencies : libpng > 1.6